Mel Bernstein: Discovery Channel accident

-On June 14, 2012, Bernstein's wife and business manager Terry Flanell, was killed in an accident during the filming of a promotional piece for a new Discovery Channel reality show featuring Bernstein and his crew, called "Dragon Land".
+On June 14, 2012, Bernstein's wife and business manager, Terry Flanell, was killed in an accident during the filming of a promotional piece for a new Discovery Channel reality show featuring Bernstein and his crew, called "Dragon Land."
 Flanell was struck by two smoke bombs travelling at 150 mph during a special-effects smoke scene.
 Bernstein and a family member filed a wrongful death suit in Federal court against Discovery Channel parent Discovery Communications and Anthropic Productions Corp.
 The case was later dropped.

+Personal life

+Bernstein's daughter with Terry Flanell is Ava Flanell, a firearms instructor, social media personality, and politician.